orsonteodoro/gcf2/README.md

 [exclude list](https://github.com/orsonteodoro/gentoo-cflags/blob/master/scan-cfied-broken-binaries#L57)
 inside the script.
 This only tests a few code paths at start.
 You may still encounter CFI violations from event based portions or deeper in the code.
-For testing deeper code paths, add test to systemwide USE flags and systemwide FEATURES in make.conf.
-Note, this kind of testing doesn't actually test every possible code paths.
+For testing some deeper code paths, add test to systemwide USE flags and systemwide FEATURES in make.conf.

 IMPORTANT:  Before running the script, save your work.
 You may need to run this outside of X to prevent crash with X.